Jxffxjxke/Events-Platform/README.md

 ## Description

 The Event Management App is a mobile application designed to simplify event browsing and management.
-Built with TypeScript, React Native, Expo, and the Google Calendar API, the app allows users to:
+Built with TypeScript, React Native and Expo, the app allows users to:

 - Browse a list of available events.
 - Add events to their Mobile Calendar directly from the app.